 Each week we are excited to welcome our campers!
 Please refer to your registration receipt for arrival time as sessions may vary.
-Our campers with full week sessions arrive on Sunday at 4 PM, and our campers with mini week sessions arrive on either Sunday at 4 pm or Wednesday at 9 am.
+Our campers with full week sessions arrive on Sunday at 4 PM, and our campers with mini week sessions arrive on Tuesday at 9 AM.
 Families should prepare for drop off to take between 20-60 minutes, and careful reading of the parent/caregiver handbook will make this as quick as possible!